 This can come in many forms such as websites, cold calling, social media, word of mouth, advertising and public relations to name but a few.
 Essentially marketing is the process whereby your product and service is introduced and promoted to potential buyers.
 Without some form of marketing, you can have the best products and services in the world, but who will know about them and just as importantly who will know about your company.

-So why is marketing important to sales, well first of all one of the key drivers of marketing is to ensure the company is known or that the prospective buyer has heard of you.
+So why is marketing important to sales, first of all one the key drivers is to ensure the company is known or that the prospective buyer has heard of you.
 As a sales veteran I know that, when you contact potential buyer, the chances of them engaging you increases significantly if they have heard of your company, products and services.
 In a sales environment the more people you speak to the higher the possibility of an opportunity.
 The more opportunities equals more proposals and subsequently more proposals lead to more sales.
 In addition there is a direct correlation between closing ratios, brand awareness and trust.
 In the IT industry the average sales persons' proposal to closing ratio is 1 in 5, but where a company’s marketing activity has established that their company is credible, reputable and the sales person has gained the buyers trust, the closing ratio can be increased to 1 in 2, therefore significantly increasing sales.

 So, now you have an understanding why marketing to raise awareness of your business is important to sales.
 BUT, marketing should also be delivering opportunities into your sales team.